 **Ratings of the insurance company don't apply to the Vanguard portfolios and don't provide protection against investment risk.

 †Any withdrawal before age 59½ could be subject to a 10% federal penalty tax.
-Excess withdrawals are the withdrawals greater than your MAWA and may reduce or eliminate the benefit provided by the GLWB rider.
+Excess withdrawals are the withdrawals greater than your MAWA and may reduce or eliminate the benefit provided by the Secure Income rider.

-††Source: Morningstar, Inc., as of December 2013.
-The Vanguard Variable Annuity has an average expense ratio of 0.57%, versus the annuity industry average of 2.27%; excludes fees for optional riders.
-The rider fee for future premium payments into the designated GLWB investments could be higher or lower, but not more than the maximum of 2.0%.
-Actual expense ratios for the Vanguard Variable Annuity range from 0.46% to 0.77%, depending on the investment allocation.
-The expense ratio includes an administrative fee of 0.10% and a mortality and expense risk fee of 0.195%.
-The expense ratio excludes additional fees that would apply if the Return of Premium Death Benefit Rider or Guaranteed Lifetime Withdrawal Benefit Rider is elected.
+††Source: Morningstar, Inc., as of December 2014.
+The Vanguard Variable Annuity has an average expense ratio of 0.56%, versus the annuity industry average of 2.25%; excludes fees for optional riders.
+Actual expense ratios for the Vanguard Variable Annuity range from 0.45% to 0.75%, depending on the investment allocation.
+The expense ratio includes an administrative fee of 0.10% and a mortality and expense risk fee of 0.19%.
+The expense ratio excludes additional fees that would apply if the Return of Premium death benefit rider or Secure Income rider is elected.
 In addition, contracts with balances under $25,000 are subject to a $25 annual maintenance fee.

 Variable annuities are long-term investment vehicles designed for retirement purposes.
 They contain underlying investment portfolios that are subject to investment risk, including the possible loss of the money you invest.